-Best for: DSLRs, Mirrorless Cameras, Action Cameras.
+Best for: DSLRs, Mirrorless Cameras, and Action Cameras.

 Pros: Lightweight, portable, and made entirely of aluminum.
-Two-way adjustable base plate is suitable for all DSLRs under 6.6lbs.
+Two-way adjustable base plate is suitable for all DSLRs under 6.6 lbs.

-Package includes the stabilizer, release plate, six weights, and a carrying bag.
+The package includes the stabilizer, release plate, six weights, and a carrying bag.

 Cons: The baseplate doesn’t work well with larger lenses (for example, the Sony 24-70mm G Series).
 The plate cannot slide far enough back, so a workaround of turning the base plate 90 degrees is required.

 Another problem found is that the handle cannot slide vertically.
 Being close to the base plate, it occasionally can bump the plate and shake the camera.
-This is only a problem in shooting at low angles but can be frustrating if that is desired.
+This is only a problem in shooting at low angles, but can be frustrating if that is desired.

-It can certainly get you a smooth shot at an incredible price, though you may find limitations based on gear.
+It can get you a smooth shot at an incredible price, though you may find limitations based on gear.